GiGiMolki/Feature-Engineering-with-GiGi/README.md

 Curated set of feature engineering questions, case studies, and problem challenges designed to prepare for **quant/HFT machine learning interviews**.

 ### `assets/`
-Supporting diagrams, sample outputs, and small datasets used throughout the repo for visual explanations and experimentation.
+Supporting diagrams, sample outputs, and small datasets are used throughout the repo for visual explanations and experimentation.

 ---